 Science and you(th) enables school classes to step into a dialogue session with scientists and politicians about the future.

 This activity is broken up into a number of stages.
 The first is a workshop where schools pupils are asked to identify questions, hopes and concerns they have towards science and technological change, focusing on a particular topic.

 It is especially interesting to have different school classes attend these sorts of events, e.g. one from a city and one from a rural area.
 This allows for a greater perspective of how these topics are viewed by different demographics.

 The participation of young people in the social debate on current scientific research and technological developments is promoted.
 Young people raise their concerns and have their questions on particular topics and have these concerns addressed in a serious forum.

 - Collect the questions, hopes and concerns of the pupils toward those topics.

-- Select the most urgent issues of the pupils for the dialog sessions at the Science and you(th) Event
+- Select the most urgent issues of the pupils for the dialogue sessions at the Science and you(th) Event

-- Search scientist, experts and politicians for the dialog sessions.
+- Search for appropriate scientists, experts and politicians for the dialogue sessions.

 - Organize an event where pupils, experts and politicians meet

-- The dialog sessions need experienced presenters.
+- The dialogue sessions need experienced presenters.
 Choose methods that create a fun and open atmosphere!

 Foundation Science et Cité, Switzerland